Authored by the expert who managed and guided the team behind the Colombia Property Pack

 What is the average housing price in Bogotá in 2026?

-We are writing this as of the first half of 2026, using the latest official data from sources like DANE and Banco de la República, which we manually verified for accuracy.
+We are writing this as of 2026, using the latest housing data we collected from official, city-level, and market sources that we manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in Bogotá.